tweag/haskell-training/material/basics.md

 ---

-A good example of the difference between expressions and statements is `if`:
+A good example of the difference between expressions (in Haskell) and statements (in imperative languages) is `if`:

 ```
 > if True then "hello" else "grrr"